Ama Dablam Expedition

 The terrain here is expansive, featuring vast drop-offs on either side, offering climbers an exhilarating experience amidst high-quality rock formations.
 The climax of this segment is that the ascent of the Yellow Tower, a six-meter-tall obstacle classified as French fourth class, British Severe, or North American YDS 5.5.
 This feature requires climbers to use their technical climbing skills to beat.

 Reaching the Yellow Tower signifies the approach to Camp II, located on small ledges that supply a profound sense of being within the high mountains, surrounded by sheer drops.
 The exposure at Camp II is critical, reminding climbers of the vertical world they’re navigating.
-Caution is suggested even for basic activities at this altitude, accentuating the high-alpine environment’s challenges and therefore the meticulousness required to proceed on the expedition soundly.
+Caution is suggested even for basic activities at this altitude, accentuating the high-alpine environment’s challenges and therefore the meticulousness required to soundly proceed on the expedition.

 Camp III (6,200 m/20,341 ft): 2 hours